JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/FedRAMP/REV5.md

 # ForgeBoard NX – NIST SP 800‑53 Rev 5 Continuous Monitoring Analysis 🔍📈
+*Last Updated: May 5, 2025*

 ## Executive Summary

 NIST SP 800‑53 Rev 5 elevates Continuous Monitoring to a cornerstone of organizational resilience, requiring **near real‑time** oversight of security controls, system configurations, and threat indicators.
-This document provides a **comprehensive analysis** of Rev 5’s Continuous Monitoring specifications, evaluates **ForgeBoard NX’s current capabilities** against these requirements, and outlines actionable improvement opportunities.
-Our legendary platform not only meets but often **exceeds** the “less than 100%” monitoring standards.
+This document provides a **comprehensive analysis** of Rev 5's Continuous Monitoring specifications (expected July 2025), evaluates **ForgeBoard NX's current capabilities** against these requirements, and outlines actionable improvement opportunities.
+Our legendary platform not only meets but often **exceeds** the "less than 100%" monitoring standards.

 ---